jupyter/nbdime/docs/source/restapi.md

 result.
 It is also not implemented in this form yet.

-The Python package, commandline, and web API should cover the same functionality using the same functionality names but different methods of passing input/output data.
+The Python package, commandline, and web API should cover the same functionality using the same names but different methods of passing input/output data.
 Thus consider the request to be the input arguments and response to be the output arguments for all APIs.